gbingersoll/sciengdox/example/example.md

 ## Code Listings

 Here is a simple code listing and a reference to it:  @lst:simple_listing.  @Lst:simple_listing is C++.
 @Lst:simple_listing2 is Ruby.
-Finally, @lst:simple_listing3 is Python
+Finally, @lst:simple_listing3 is Python.

 We can also put `code keywords` inline with regular text.